yuliakravchenko/myrepo/README.md

 # myrepo
 https://cfss.uchicago.edu/setup/git-with-rstudio/

-This is a line from RStudio.
+This is an EDITED line from RStudio.